Who are we?

 Austral Fisheries past association with Pescanova of Spain has been replaced by its current partnership with the Taiyo Fishing Company, of Japan.
 United Fame Investments is a subsidiary of Sealord Group, New Zealand and have an association with the Nissui Suisan Company of Japan.

-SIODFA is an accredited observer to the Southern Indian Ocean Fisheries Agreement (SIOFA) and has participated in all of its general meetings, meetings of the Scientific Committee, meetings of the Compliance Committee and stock assessment working groups.
-SIODFA is also an accredited observer to the Food and Agriculture Organization, Rome.
+SIODFA is an accredited observer to the Food and Agriculture Organization, Rome. and to the Southern Indian Ocean Fisheries Agreement (SIOFA).
+We have participated in all past general meetings, meetings of the Scientific Committee, meetings of the Compliance Committee and stock assessment working groups.

 SIODFA is administered as follows: